-Goodwill on consolidation represents the underlying value of mining ore reserves/oil & gas reserves of the subsidiaries.
+Intangible assets are amortised over their estimated useful life.
+Software is amortised on SLM basis over the useful life of the asset or 5 Goodwill on consolidation represents the underlying value of mining ore reserves/oil & gas reserves of the subsidiaries.
 Goodwill on consolidation which was hitherto not amortised, but was tested for impairment as at the year end, has with effect from current financial year has been amortised based on "Unit of Production Method".

-(e) Revenue recognition
+Revenue recognition

-(i) Sale of goods :
+Sale of goods: